-Berry’s Sherry Cask Matured Blended Malt Scotch Whisky is bottled at 44.2% and retails around £30 a bottle.
+Berry’s Sherry Cask Matured Blended Malt Scotch Whisky is bottled at 44.2% and retails for around £30 a bottle.

 Taste: Jamaican ginger cake, raisins, sultanas and cinnamon.
 Burnt caramel and maple syrup.
 Oak and over-brewed tea.

-Value for Money: Heavily sherry-influenced whisky often comes at a premium so whilst this blended malt fails to provide much in the way of complexity, it is one of the more affordable ways to get that ever-popular sherry hit.
+Thoughts: Heavily sherry-influenced whisky often comes at a premium so whilst this blended malt fails to provide much in the way of complexity, it is one of the more affordable ways to get that ever-popular sherry hit.